 Transferrin is the protein that carries iron in the blood.
 When transferrin and iron are both measured, the percent transferrin saturation can be calculated by dividing serum iron by transferrin and multiplying by 100.
 That % is useful in interpreting the third test that is needed, ferritin.

-Ferritin is a measure of the body's total iron content.
-High ferritin can mean iron overload but chronic disease involving inflammation or infection may also elevate ferritin.Click To Tweet With true iron overload, transferrin saturation is high normal or elevated.
-There is currently only one laboratory in the world that can measure equine ferritin, the comparative hematology laboratory at Kansas State Veterinary Diagnostic Laboratory.Iron overload in humans is treated by phlebotomy – blood draws.
-Blood letting sounds positively medieval but is a very effective way to reduce the body’s iron level because of how much iron is in red blood cells.
+Iron overload in humans is treated by phlebotomy – blood draws.
+Bloodletting sounds positively medieval but is a very effective way to reduce the body’s iron level because of how much iron is in red blood cells.
 Stored iron is then used to replace the lost red cells.
 It works in horses too and can have dramatic effects on IR.

 A case in point was a gelding with PPID and IR that needed to have surgery to break up and remove a very large bladder stone.
 Despite diet and pergolide control, his insulins were always running around 120 and he was iron overloaded.
 The surgery took several hours and blood loss was substantial.
-His insulin dropped to 20 after surgery, despite a postop diet of senior feed.
+His insulin dropped to 20 after surgery, despite a post-op diet of senior feed.

-Very tight mineral balancing to forage: hay, haylage, grass fed, will help iron overload in horses.Click To TweetAn alternative to blood letting is very tight mineral balancing to the forage, grass, hay or haylage fed.
+An alternative to bloodletting is very tight mineral balancing to the forage, grass, hay or haylage fed.
 The forage must be tested through forage analysis.
 This also works but can take a year or longer.
-The ratio of iron:copper:zinc must be no higher than 4:1:3.
-In some cases even higher copper and zinc intakes are needed.
+The ratio of iron:copper: zinc must be no higher than 4:1:3.
+In some cases, even higher copper and zinc intakes are needed.

 I truly hope interest in researching possible health effects of iron in horses increases.
 It is a very fertile area for study and the best part about it is that iron overload is preventable.